cleary/livecode/strudel/n-vs-note_reference.md

 To be fair, it was relatively tricky to wrap my head around in tidalcycles too ...

+`n(i)` for unpitched sounds is very simple.
+If a folder named `foosamples` has 4 samples in it, then `i` references the ith sample in the folder.

+However, when working with pitched samples `n()` usage gets a little more nuanced.

 There are three main sources for pitched sounds that I use:
  - inbuilt synth
  - sample set with full set of pitched samples (eg 88 pitched piano samples)